Theme Four

 Pre-fiscal inequality in LAC is among the highest in the world.
 However, existing analyses suggest that while fiscal policy reduces inequality, this reduction is small relative to the potential in LAC.
 In some countries, fiscal policy is poverty-increasing.

-The fourth theme will consider the limited role that fiscal redistribution plays in the region to level the playing field.
-It will consider issues of equity and efficiency on both the revenue and expenditure sides of the government’s balance sheet.
+The fourth theme explores the limited role that fiscal redistribution plays in the region to level the playing field.
+It addresses issues of equity and efficiency on both the revenue and expenditure sides of the government’s balance sheet.

 Panel Members